enkidevs/curriculum/General/Data Structures and Algorithms/kruskals-algorithm.md

 If they are part of the same component, it means those nodes will already appear in the final spanning tree.

 As the algorithm is using a greedy approach (sorted list of edges), we also know for sure the old edge connecting the second node to the rest of the connected component is cheaper than the new one.

+[4: Trees and cycles]
+By definition, for a graph to be considered a tree it must:
+1. be acyclic
+2. be connected

+If the chosen edge creates a cycle, the data structure won't be a tree anymore.